About

-Ruby, a creative director and Central Saint Martins graduate in Fashion Communication, brings together her background in fashion, art, and gastronomy with ongoing studies in thanatology — the discipline that examines death, dying, and loss.
-Her work merges aesthetics and empathy, proposing that funerals can be designed with the same intentionality and beauty as any other life milestone.
+Ruby is a creative director and Central Saint Martins graduate in Fashion Communication.
+She brings together a background in fashion, art and gastronomy with ongoing studies in thanatology, the discipline that examines death, dying and loss.
+Her work merges aesthetics and empathy, proposing that funerals can be designed with the same intentionality and beauty as any other milestone in life.

-The idea for Cafe Mortel began in 2017, when Ruby envisioned her own funeral as a fashion exhibition in Copenhagen — a moment that reframed death as an act of creation.
-Years later, that personal vision evolved into a studio redefining how society celebrates and commemorates life.
+In 2017, Ruby envisioned her own funeral as a fashion exhibition in Copenhagen.
+A moment that reframed death as an act of creation.
+That personal vision became Cafe Mortel.

-The name draws inspiration from Swiss sociologist Bernard Crettaz and his café mortel movement (better known as the 'death cafe' movement), which opened intimate spaces for conversations about mortality.
-We continue that dialogue today — translating it into immersive events, exhibitions, and collaborations that make death a subject of beauty, creativity, and presence.
+The name draws from Bernard Crettaz and his cafe mortel movement, better known as the death cafe movement, which opened intimate spaces for conversations about mortality.
+We continue that dialogue through immersive events, exhibitions and collaborations that make death a subject of beauty, creativity and presence.

 Cafe Mortel is about death, but it is for the living.